Jakarta harbour

 Development potential

-Until now, the Indonesian economy has been heavily reliant on exporting fossil and mineral resources (including coal, gas, copper and nickel), and agricultural crops like palm oil and rubber, whereas the share contributed by the industrial sector has shrunk in the last few years and is mainly limited to cheap contract manufacturing.
+Until now, the Indonesian economy has been heavily reliant on exporting fossil and mineral resources (including coal, gas, copper and nickel), and agricultural crops like palm oil and rubber.
+Since the 1990s, industry has accounted for around 40 per cent of the country’s economic output.

-The government has set itself the goal of bringing more foreign capital and expertise into the country, and developing value chains, which basically means achieving more profits domestically by processing products instead of selling raw materials.
+The government has set itself the goal of bringing more foreign capital and expertise into the country, and developing value chains, which essentially means generating more profit domestically by processing products instead of merely selling raw materials.

-Several packages of economic policy reforms have been launched with that aim in mind.
+Several packages of economic policy reforms have been launched with this aim in mind.
 The plans include multiplying the level of investment, creating incentives for start-ups, easing the requirements for work permits, lowering energy costs and making it easier to buy land.
-Regulations to restrict workers’ rights, for example with regard to things like minimum wages, social benefits and protection against dismissal, have met with sharp criticism from trade unions.
+Regulations to restrict workers’ rights, for example with regard to minimum wages, social benefits and protection against dismissal, have met with strong criticism from trade unions.

 Regional and international cooperation

-With the creation of the ASEAN Economic Community (AEC), the ten members of the Association of Southeast Asian Nations, including Indonesia, have affirmed their will to strengthen their regional cooperation.
+With the creation of the ASEAN Economic Community (AEC), the 10 members of the Association of Southeast Asian Nations, including Indonesia, have affirmed their will to strengthen their regional cooperation.
 Indonesia is actively advocating the accession of its neighbouring country Timor-Leste to ASEAN.
 A roadmap for this process has been adopted recently.
-The accession would strengthen and expand the cooperation of the South-East Asian countries.
+The accession is planned for 2025, and would strengthen and expand the cooperation between the Southeast Asian countries.

-A Partnership and Cooperation Agreement envisaging close political, economic and cultural cooperation between the European Union and Indonesia has been in force since 2014.
-In 2016, negotiations for a Comprehensive Economic Partnership Agreement (CEPA) began.
+A Partnership and Cooperation Agreement envisaging close political, economic and cultural cooperation between the European Union and Indonesia has been in place since 2014.
+In 2016, negotiations for a Comprehensive Economic Partnership Agreement (CEPA) began, which is scheduled to be concluded in 2025.